Hybrid Feedback for Global Tracking on Matrix Lie Groups $SO(3)$ and $SE(3)$: Hybrid Feedback With Torque Smoothing Mechanism

 with constant $k_\zeta>0$.
 In this case, the flow and jump sets are given by

 where $0<\delta'<\delta$, $\mho: = SO(3)\times \mathbb{R} \times \mathbb{R}^3$ and

+with some $\varrho>0$ to be designed later.
 The main difference between this hybrid control scheme and the previous one in \eqref{eqn:hybrid_feedback1}, is the use of an dynamical variable $\zeta$ that bears the hybrid jumps of $\theta$ resulting in a jump-free control signal.
 As shown in \eqref{eqn:hybrid_feedback2}-\eqref{eqn:h_def}, the dynamics of $\zeta$ allow to relocate the jumps one integrator away from the control torque.
-This mechanism leads to a continuous torque input since $\zeta$ is continuous but not necessary differentiable due to the discrete jumps of $\theta$ in the gradient-based term.
+This mechanism leads to a continuous torque input since $\zeta$ is continuous (not necessary differentiable due to the discrete jumps of $\theta$ in the gradient-based term).